 - Tell Friends and Family About Your Plans

 Tell a friend or family member of your plans, including when and where you’re going.
-Have your mobile phone charged and with you at all times.
+Have your cell phone charged and with you at all times.

 - Be in Control of Your Transportation